What is Counselling?

 Communication is key – only with effective communication can we decide if we like what we hear, and where we can go from there.
 Yet, communication cannot always articulate the hurt, the irrational, the seemingly instinctive, the unspoken.
 Couples Therapy is a powerful experience where the therapist and the couple work together and where the relationship becomes the client rather than the individuals.

-The fees for couples therapy sessions are £90 for fifty minutes and £120 for 1 hour and ten minutes.
+The fees for couples therapy sessions are £110 for sixty minutes and £150 for ninety minutes.

 Please contact me and we can talk further.

 If you are reading this page you may have had an inkling about your own levels of sensitivity before today.